Your Cart

 • Soreness or rash around the vaginal area.

-Chlamydia vs yeast infection discharge
+What does chlamydia vs yeast infection discharge look like?

 Both chlamydia and yeast infections can cause abnormal discharge, but some key differences can help you figure out which condition you might be dealing with.